chrisjordanme/generator-guppy/README.md

   $ yo guppy
   ```

 3. Run gulp's default task which launches the server.
-Other tasks included in the gulpfile will need to be run separately.
+Other tasks included in the gulpfile will need to be run separately and are currently a wee bit janky.

   ```
   $ gulp